Treasures of Persia & the Caucasus

 05/10/2018 Baku – Dubai (B)

-Early this morning we transfer to the airport for our flight to Dubai.
+This morning is at leisure to further explore Baku.
+Later we transfer to the airport for our flight to Dubai.

 In Dubai we connect with our chosen flight to Australia.